By Angela Weight

 I get a lot of messages from parents seeking advice on various dilemmas.
 Many of them end with “how do I talk to the coach about this?” (“This” is usually lack of playing time or some other perceived unfairness leveled against a player.)

 99-percent of these questions are from well-meaning, level-headed, sensible people who want to handle their issue with the coach productively and without arrest warrants.
-However, when your kid and emotions are involved, all your best etiquette can sail over the fence like a fouled off curve ball.
-(It can for me, anyway.)
+However, when your child and your emotions are involved, all your best etiquette can sail over the fence like a fouled off curve ball.
+It can for me, anyway.
 But over the years, I’ve learned to communicate with my sons’ coaches more effectively without the help of alcohol, vandalism and terroristic threats.

 Therefore, I thought I’d share some guidelines on how to approach the coach in a positive, constructive, nonjudgmental way (He’ll be more willing to consider your perspective if he isn’t dodging insults and accusations.)

 Some of you are reading this thinking, “but the guy’s an idiot!
 And he needs to be called out!
 I’ll just be saying what everyone else is thinking.”

 You may have a point.
 And if your goal is to sever all ties with the team, burn a few bridges and have other coaches avoid your player because they don’t want to have to deal with his psycho parents, then be my guest.
 Storm right up into the dugout in the middle of a game and LET THAT COACH HAVE IT.
 Don’t just limit your diatribe to baseball related insults.
 Be sure to criticize his ethics, his intelligence, his job, his physique, his wife, his mother, his children and the vehicle he drives.
 And while you’re at it, call the assistant coaches “know-nothing pansies” for being associated with this clown.
 Don’t leave out the home plate umpire!
 After all, he’s being paid off by every team you’ve ever faced.